CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 #### Step 4 Modeling
-1. model selection : linear
+1. model selection : Linear Regression

 #### Step 5 Testing
 Using The Confusion Matrix to increase the accuracy.